Getting Started

 A run is a single execution of a monitor.
 Each run captures:

-• Status - Success, failure, or degraded
+• Status - passed, failed, running, or pending_retry

 • Duration - How long the check took